ADEdimeji-James/disease-diagnosis-app/README.md

-# Disease Diagnosis App

-This app predicts common illnesses (e.g., malaria) based on patient symptoms.
+This application predicts common illnesses based on patient symptoms using a machine-learning ensemble model.
-It uses an ensemble of Random Forest, XGBoost, and LightGBM models trained on a dataset of ~150,000 patients.
+It combines Random Forest, XGBoost, and LightGBM models trained on a dataset of over 32,000 patient records.

-## How to Run
-- Install requirements: `pip install -r requirements.txt`
-- Run app: `streamlit run app.py`
+The app loads all model files directly from the repository (no external downloads needed).